drwpow/openapi-fetch/README.md

 \* _Note: codegen depends on the scope of your API: the larger it is, the larger your client weight.
 This is the actual weight of GitHub’s REST API client._

+The syntax is inspired by popular libraries like react-query or Apollo client, but without all the bells and whistles and in a 1 kb package.

 ```ts
 import createClient from 'openapi-fetch';
 import { paths } from './v1'; // (generated from openapi-typescript)